fnichol/guard_boilerplate/README.md

     ./script/guard

-LiveReload needs to refresh an `http://` URL (rather than a `file://`), so an embedded HTTP server will fire up by default on port 3000 thanks to [Guard::WEBrick](https://github.com/fnichol/guard-webrick).
+LiveReload needs to refresh an `http://` URL (rather than a `file://`), so an embedded HTTP server will fire up by default on port 3000 thanks to the [WEBrick guard](https://github.com/fnichol/guard-webrick).

 Finally, if you're sitting there with your browser page open, don't forget to activate the LiveReload extension.
 Otherwise, it's going to get pretty darn boring.
 Good luck!

-# Customize
+# Customize!

 The file that controls what happens when is your `Guardfile` which is pretty straight forward.
 The `'livereload'` block has a bundle of `watch` listeners that are file patterns.
 Whenever any of these files change, any attached web browsers will be reloaded with LiveReload.